nadhifikbarw/nadhifikbarw/README.md

 ### Hi there 👋 I'm Nadhif
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning C, and Go
 - 📫 How to reach me: nadhifikbarw@gmail.com

 <!--